Particular/docs.particular.net/samples/platform-connector/json/sample.md

 ---
-title: Connect to ServicePlatform with json configuration
+title: Connect to ServicePlatform with JSON configuration
-summary: Shows how to connect an NServiceBus endpoint to the Particular Service Platform
+summary: A sample that shows how to connect an NServiceBus endpoint to the Particular Service Platform using the JSON schema
 reviewed: 2021-11-26
 component: PlatformConnector
 related: